sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 All training runs are using the ivadomed's framework and logging training metrics in a <code>results</code> folder (optionally with wandb).

 ### inference.sh
-Once the models are trained, one can use the <code>inference.sh</code> bash script to segment SC for tests participants and qualitatively analyze the results.
+Once the models are trained, one can use the <code>evaluation/inference.sh</code> bash script to segment SC for tests participants and qualitatively analyze the results.
 Again like in all bash scripts mentioned in this project, one has to change a few parameters to adapt to one's environment (e.g. dataset path ...).

+### Evaluation on spine-generic-multi-subject (MICCAI 2023)
+Once the inference is done for all models and to reproduce the results presented in our paper, one would have to run the <code>compute_evaluation_metrics.py</code> after specifying the experiment folder paths inside that python script.
+A <code>spine-generic-test-results</code> folder will be created, in which a json file with the DICE and Relative Volume Difference (RVD) metrics for each experiments on the test set.
+To obtain the aggregated results **per_contrast** and **all_contrast**, run the <code>miccai_results_models.py</code> script.
+It generates aggregated results by the aforementioned category of models and the associated Latex table used in the paper.

 ### compare_with_sct_model.py
 The comparison is being done by running `sct_deepseg_sc` on every subject/contrast that was used in the testing set on ivadomed.